 - Soil preference Moist, well-drained soil

-- Tolerances Alkaline soil, Dry sites, Occasional drought, Wet sites
+- Other tolerances Alkaline soil, Dry sites, Wet sites

 - Season of interest early fall, mid fall